bioinfologics/Pseudoseq.jl/docs/src/man/sequencing/concepts.md

 molecule pool:

+### Amplifying molecules

+Amplifying a molecule makes more copies of the molecule.

+You can do this by

 ### Fragmenting the pool

 In an ideal world, if DNA sequencing machines could start at one end of a